There are lots of places to find things you can use in your exhibit. Some of them might be right under your nose!

 Maybe someone you know has extra Christmas decorations.
 With all of the "theme" trees people are doing nowadays, some tree trimmings are really rather un-Christmassy (The red, white and blue border on the left side of this webpage is actually some Christmas tree garland that I put on the scanner and made a JPEG of.)
-Warn them that they might not get it back if you glue it down, though!

 4. Dollar Stores

 Dollar stores are great if you have one near you.
 They have lots of decorating stuff and usually it's a dollar, or very near it.

 There is lots of cool stuff on the internet.
 Remember the free fonts I talked about?
 There are also free images.
 But be sure you are using ones that are free.

 Do a search for "free images" or "free fonts".
 If you know what you want an image of, include that too, like "free airplane image" or "free airplane photo".

 If you need a photo of a common, everyday thing, like a road (for a transportation exhibit) or a tree (for a nature exhibit), take your camera and shoot your own.
 A digital camera will allow you toenlarge it and print it out yourself, but you can do that with a regular film camera, too.